Snowbird (person)

 A snowbird is a person who migrates from the colder northern parts of North America to warmer southern locales, typically during the winter.
-The southern locales include the Sun Belt, Hawaii and Puerto Rico in the United States, as well as Mexico and the Caribbean.
+The southern locales include the Sun Belt and Hawaii in the United States, as well as Mexico and the Caribbean.
 Snowbirds used to primarily be retired or older, but are increasingly of all ages.

 Conversely, a sunbird is one who leaves warmer locales in the summer, migrating to cooler locales such as higher elevations or more northerly regions.

 Profile

 Snowbirds are typically retirees who wish to avoid the snow and cold temperatures of northern winter, but maintain ties with family and friends by staying there the rest of the year.
 In recent years, younger people with jobs tied to seasonal tourists often migrate southward, following the tourist season, to southern resorts.
 Some are also business owners who have a second home in a warmer location or whose business can be easily moved from place to place.
 Many families in the United States often spend their Christmas holiday time (up to 2 weeks) at beach resorts in Florida, California, Hawaii, and Puerto Rico.
 Some are people who suffer from seasonal affective disorder who wish to enjoy the longer daylight hours in the southern latitudes in winter.
 Some snowbirds bring their homes with them, as campers (mounted on bus or truck frames) or as boats following the East Coast Intracoastal Waterway southward.